diliscia/stm_accessibilty_review/README.md

 ![](chart/BusComWCHAccessScatter.png)

 ### Presence of the Bus Accessibility Combination Events in the Routes
 - Over 67% of the routes have more than 50% of `Fully Accessibility` events.
-This means that when taking a bus over 2/3 of all the routes the users have more than 50% of chances of boarding an `adequate vehicle` form an `adequate bus stop`.
+This means that when taking a bus, in more than 2/3 of the total routes the user has more than 50% of chances of boarding an `adequate vehicle` from an `adequate bus stop`.
 - The other events (`Inadequate Vehicle`, `Fully Inaccessibility` and `Inadequate Stop`) have a presence below 50% each in more than 80% of the routes.
 - More than 95% of the `Fully Inaccessibility` and `Inadequate Stop` events are present in less than 20% of the routes.
 This means that no matter the route you are using the chance of taking an `inadequate vehicle` is low, but the chance of boarding from a `inadequate stop` is even lower.

 ![](chart/BusAccPres.png)